walmartlabs/lacinia/README.md

 still considered alpha software - subject to change.
 We expect to stabilize it in the near future.

+To use this library with Clojure 1.9, specify an exclusion like:
+`[com.walmartlabs/lacinia "x.x.x" :exclusions [clojure-future-spec]]`

 ## License

 Copyright © 2017 WalmartLabs